 With Oncrawl, you can easily check the breakdown of different types of links on your site.
 You can monitor your internal and external links, and track whether they are are "follow" or nofollow links.

 For instance, if you click on the part of the circle corresponding to Internal follow links, you will access a more detailed report in the Oncrawl Data Explorer with your URL data and additional metrics.

-In order to prevent from spams and black hat techniques, you should use the NoFollow attribute, even if it doesn’t pass any Page Rank.
-You should use it in the following situations::
+In order to prevent from spams and black hat techniques, you should use the nofollow attribute, even if it doesn’t pass any PageRank.
+You should use it in the following situations:

 For paid links: if you do not want Google to penalize you for paid outbound links even if you know these quality links will drive traffic to your website

 Comments: if you are not doing any comments moderation, they could contain harmful links.
 Use NoFollow to prevent your website from commenters publishing bad links

 User Generated Content: as the previous one, if you let people contribute to your website without any moderation, NoFollow can help you protect your content from fake links

-- Embeds: use NoFollow if you are loading videos or infographics you do not want to favor
+Embeds: use NoFollow if you are loading videos or infographics you do not want to favor

-- Duplicate content: you might not want to see your PDFs ranked by the search engines for instance since they are duplicated with the same HTML
+Duplicate content: you might not want to see your PDFs ranked by the search engines for instance since they are duplicated with the same HTML